pybamm-team/PyBaMM/CONTRIBUTING.md

 This can be acieved by forking the repository and cloning it in your machine.

-4. Navigate to the clonned repository and create a virtual environment using the commands below:
+4. Navigate to the cloned repository and create a virtual environment using the commands below:
 ```bash
 tox -e dev # (GNU/Linux and MacOS)
 #